 Musicians: Michel Legrand, conductor, arranger (All songs)

 The sound of Impex’s all-analog LP preserves the wide soundstage of late 1950’s Columbia recordings while creating intimate spaces between players on the stage for maximum definition.
-On 33rpm, this rare, highly-praised recording had never sounded so good.
+On our 33rpm LP, this rare, highly-praised recording had never sounded so good.
 On our 45-rpm LP, the faster speed and deeper grooves reveal levels of detail and expanse of sound stage the 33 could only dream of.

 “Jazz lovers!
 Do you want to support audiophile record labels that go the extra mile?
 Well, Impex Records does, and this is proof!
 Abey Fonn who runs Impex Records just gave me her personal copy of this, hot off the press, the newly cut 45 RPM version, mastered at Bernie Grundman by the handsome Chris Bellman and my long time vinyl buddy Bob Donnelly on the Bernie Grundman Mastering Studios all vacuum tube cutting system earlier this year.
 In fact, I think it is the first cutting using the original analog work parts since 1959.
 Pressed on heavy vinyl at Record Technology Inc. by Rick Hashimoto and the RTI gang, this really has to be the greatest assembly of musical talent ever on one album.
 Features performances by John Coltrane, Miles Davis, Bill Evans, Ben Webster & 27 more Jazz Greats, all in glorious analog stereophonic sound.
 Nice booklet enclosed, layout by Impex Records jack-of-all-trades Robert Sliger.
 This is a true jazz sleeper album, a gem in the Columbia Records’ jazz catalog, now reissued in grand audiophile style by Impex Records.
 All analog mastering, (no digital anywhere in the chain), this is a real treat for jazz and jazz vinyl collectors everywhere.
 The sound quality is amazing as well.
 All in all a beautiful package, quiet vinyl, wonderful, dynamic sound, great performances, a little known jazz gem given a Legrand audiophile treatment!
 This is something that you should grab while you can, music lovers.
 A real Legrand treat for the senses!
 This has been on my VPI Industries Avenger turntable for a week, non-stop!
 Order your copy now.
 Best place would be Elusive Disc, Inc. Hurry before it sells out!”